VinnyAmbesek/infiniteDungeon/README.md

 ## Death
 - When you HP goes under 1 you die.
 - When you die you can start a new dungeon.
-- All itens are lost.
+- All items are lost.
 - XP and upgrades are not lost.

 ## Upgrades
 - You can trade XP for upgrades.
-- Starting upgrades: increase your initial itens when you start a new game.
+- Starting upgrades: increase your initial items when you start a new game.
-- Pocket upgrades: increases the maximum amount of itens you can carry.
+- Pocket upgrades: increases the maximum number of items you can carry.
 - HP upgrade: increases you maximum HP.
 - Secret upgrades: only appear after a secret action is completed.